Twicefred/Writing/Stories from TK City (Markdown)/Inner Fire.md

 When the flow finally ceases, Byron rolls over to his side, pulling you with him.
 His cock twitches inside you still and you know he won't go soft for a long while yet.

 Your face ends up resting on his bicep, one of his nipples still in your mouth.
 Neither of you say anything.
+His hands run slowly over your body, his bicep slowly flexes against your head as he touches you.
+You let his nipple slip from your mouth, looking up at his face.
+His gaze is stern, full of desire.
+Only the limited constraints of every male's physique is holding him back from ravaging you again.

+It doesn't take long for him to recover, and this time he rolls you over onto your stomach.
+Briefly, his cock slides out of your ass and you feel the thick globs of his cum seep out.
+Byron snorts and pushes his seed back inside you with his cock.
+You groan as he enters you again, feeling your body open gladly for him.

+And then he begins anew.
+You moan in wanton lust as he spears you again and again.
+Only the sounds of your whorish groans and the slapping of flesh against damp fur can be heard in the dark room.
+You've got a long night ahead of you.

 --